A world in which human beings will enjoy

 Thornberry, Dr.P.
 Minorities and human rights law

 Minority Rights Group, 1991.
-An useful introduction to the topic of minority rights, set
+An introduction to the topic of minority rights, set in the

 Korey, W. NGOs and the Universal Declaration of Human Rights